Leaders Logo

 Although Lazy Loading offers many advantages, there are some precautions to consider:

-• Avoid excessive use of Lazy Loading in applications with high concurrency, as this can lead to performance issues and resource contention.
+• Avoid excessive use of Lazy Loading in high-concurrency applications, as this can lead to performance issues and resource contention.

-• Be aware that Lazy Loading can result in N+1 queries, where an initial query is followed by multiple additional queries, which can be inefficient.
+• Be aware that Lazy Loading can result in N+1 queries, where an initial query is followed by several additional queries, which can be inefficient.

-• Consider the usage context.
+• Consider the context of use.
 In web applications, for example, the client response time may be negatively affected if Lazy Loading is not managed properly.

-• Periodically review the loading strategy to ensure that it continues to meet the application's performance objectives.
+• Periodically review the loading strategy to ensure it continues to meet the application’s performance objectives.

 Comparison with Eager Loading

 Eager Loading is another loading technique that should be considered when designing your application.
 Instead of loading data on demand, Eager Loading loads all related data in a single query.
-While this reduces the number of calls to the database, it can increase initial load time.
+While this reduces the number of calls to the database, it may increase the initial loading time.

 using (var context = new BlogContext())